-7.3 Surface reconstruction:
+7.3.
+Surface reconstruction:

 As a final check on the integrity of the data reduction algorithm, its effect on surface reconstruction is considered.
-From previous section, the object is segmented from whole data and reduced data, therefore, each segment has been fitted to a suitable surface.
+Since from previous section, the object is segmented from whole data and reduced data.
+Then each segment has been fitted to a suitable surface.